Wander Argentina was first conceptualized with the idea to start a bilingual newspaper called ‘¿Que Onda?‘

-Wander Argentina was first conceptualized in 2004 with the idea to start a bilingual newspaper called ‘¿Que Onda?‘ After some investigation, it became apparent that the rough and tumble newspaper business was quickly being overshadowed by the internet and that the world wide web is the most useful and utilized platform to provide current travel information.
-Six-and-a-half years and a few wrinkles later, Wander Argentina, founded in 2009 is the culmination of years of learning, living and traveling throughout Argentina.
+That was almost15 years ago and right around that time, it became apparent that the rough and tumble newspaper business was quickly being overshadowed by the internet and that the world wide web was becoming the most useful and utilized platform to provide up-to-date travel information.

 If we cover it, it’s usually because we like it and if we don’t like something, we’ll let you know that too.

 We aim to promote socially and environmentally responsible travel.

 Our readers and clients are knowledgable and thoughtful travelers who like comfort, but not necessarily excess.